mkdev85/drive-lah-test-task/README.md

 - Initially, we are loading all setting options by dispatching an actions.
 I assumed that the item completed status would come from backend side and some setting options can be dynamic configured as per the user roles.

+- We have added various `unit` and `integration` test cases.

+- All success and failure conditions managed from sagas only.